Skip to content

 • Keep your information security policy up to date.

 PCI Security Standards Council introduced PCI DSS 4.0 in March 2022.
-The first phase of PCI DSS 4.0 requires compliance with 13 extensive new requirements by March 31, 2024, while the second phase, consisting of 51 mostly technical requirements, has an implementation deadline one year thereafter.
+The first phase of PCI DSS 4.0 requires compliance with 13 extensive new requirements by March 31, 2024, while the second phase, consisting of 51 mostly technical security requirements, has an implementation deadline one year thereafter.

 HIPAA Cybersecurity Framework

-The Health Insurance Portability and Accountability Act or HIPAA compliance in cybersecurity, pertains to a law that protects the availability, confidentiality, and integrity of protected health information (PHI).
+The Health Insurance Portability and Accountability Act or HIPAA compliance program in cybersecurity, pertains to a law that protects the availability, confidentiality, and integrity of protected health information (PHI).

 In healthcare settings, HIPAA is frequently used for: